 components.
 Internally, paths are considered as made up of a list of

 components.
-Sometimes path component (e.g. a file or directory) can
+Sometimes path components (e.g. a file or directory name) can

 also contain path separator characters in which case the component is